 recently, but lately Quiet

-Village Project
+Village Project has been

 turning out some very special under-highlighted dubs in a very particular opium-laced mode.... double dutch disco is what you might call it.
 I'd hazard Matt Edwards has been groovin' on Rub-n-Tug's Better With A Spoonful of Leather.
 This is where 45 rpm disco & new beat becomes all spacey, pitched-down paranoia.
 The perfect come-down sound.